 In many organizations, chief information officers also coordinate the development of information technology activities and services, and lead the IT team.
 In this capacity, they are often responsible for recruiting, hiring, developing and supervising staff.
 These executives are also often responsible for establishing and monitoring departmental budgets.

 - Evaluating overall information technology operations

 - Overseeing the design and implementation of new applications, and changes to existing computer systems and software

 - Evaluating and procuring new hardware and software to meet company needs

 Often, the chief information officer will review and approve vendor proposals and contracts, as well.

 As cyber threats become more prevalent, an increasingly important aspect of the CIO’s job is information systems security.
 While overseeing the development and maintenance of a company’s databases, they are also responsible for keeping them secure.
 Keeping up with web threats, viruses and hacker activity is becoming more vital to organizational viability, and depending on the size of the company, could require an entire department or division under the chief information officer.

 The average annual salary for chief information officers and other top executives nationwide was $178,400 as of May 2013, according to the Bureau of Labor Statistics.

-Meanwhile, a 2015 Salary Guide published by IT staffing firm Robert Half Technology reported that annual starting salaries for chief information officers in the United States range from $157,700 to $262,500, an increase of almost 5% over the 2014 range.
+Meanwhile, a 2017 Salary Guide published by IT staffing firm Robert Half Technology reported that annual starting salaries for chief information officers in the United States range from $175,000-$279,000 an increase of over 3% the 2016 range.